Tool to diagnose COVID-19 based on cough, speech being worked on

 The project is in the data collection stage and will go through an experimental validation before obtaining full approval as a potential diagnostic tool.

-In a similar project, a computer scientist Matt Whitehall at the University of Washington, is soliciting volunteers to record themselves coughing.
+In a similar project, a computer scientist Matt Whitehall at the University of Washington is soliciting volunteers to record themselves coughing.
 The data Whitehill is collecting will be used to train an algorithm that detects and counts coughs in patients recovering from COVID, Slate reported.

 COVID-19 patients can spread infection two days before symptoms says study